- Home Improvement

 Attach the sensor to your utility's outdoor electric meter with a simple ring clamp.
 The sensor does not interfere with meter-reading by your utility.
 It transmits data wirelessly to your monitor.

 Place the in-home display where it is convenient for you to read and act on your data.
-Follow a simple guide and you can use this power meter to tell how much electricity is being used by each room in your house, each breaker circuit, each appliance.
+Use this power meter to tell how much electricity is being used by each room in your house, each breaker circuit, each appliance.

 Google wants to use information and technology to address global challenges, such as energy management.